LoganConnor44/anki-templates/readme.md

 2. A `typing` type card is being developed utilizing Anki's `{{type:FIELD_NAME_HERE}}` functionality.
 3. Ease-in animation and a dark background could be added so users don't occasionally see a flash of default background colour when the application is loading.
 4. A skeleton card could be created (skeleton cards are essentially a newer version of a loading screen).
 But, the actual delay is minimal at the moment.
 This is a feature that would be better suited after the move to a cloud host is done.
+5. A colour scheme for the web components may be a nice addition.
+Currently, the colour schemes are defined by question (Anki verbiage is card type or note type) types.
+Yet, adding a new attribute to define the colour scheme may be a worthwhile feature.

 # Full Code Example